New leading contributions to non-gaussianity in single field inflation: Introduction

 The next generation of cosmological observations is expected to increase precision in measurements of cosmological observables, providing more accurate experimental tests of theoretical models of inflation.
 Besides the power spectrum of primordial gravity waves, another important observable is the bispectrum, associated to the three-point function, related to a longstanding open question which is the statistics of primordial perturbations.
 Although non-gaussianity is expected to be suppressed in slow-roll single field inflation, it may be enhanced in other models and its possible measurement would be a milestone on the search of the underlying theory.
 The computation of the bispectrum in single field inflation was done to lowest order in slow-roll approximation~\cite{Maldacena:2002vr,Acquaviva:2002ud} and is shown to be dominated by the local shape, corresponding to a constant parameter $f_{\text{NL}}\simeq 2\times 10^{-2}$, that can be compared with the PLANCK2018 measurement of $f_{\text{NL}}^{\text{exp}}\sim -0.9\pm 5.1$~\cite{Planck:2019kim}.

 Next to leading order (NLO) corrections are expected to be suppressed by two slow-roll parameters to at least $10^{-3}$ level.
 On the other hand, it is known that perturbation theory of massless minimally coupled fields in de Sitter (dS) space is plagued with infrared divergences due to the logarithmic growth of the propagator at large distances compared to the dS radius $H^{-1}$~\cite{Ford:1977in,Ratra:1984yq,Antoniadis:1985pj}.
-Since the physical distances probed in CMB anisotropies are of order $0.01-100$ Mpc $\sim 10^{20}-10^{24}$m and using a typical inflation scale $\sim 10^{12}$ GeV corresponding to a dS radius $\sim 10^{-28}$m, one can estimate that a typical logarithmic correction can be more than two orders of magnitude, cancelling the suppression of one slow-roll parameter.
+Such logarithm could typically be as large as the number of e-folds, so that for an inflation period of about 60 e-folds, one can estimate that a typical logarithmic correction could cancel the suppression of one slow-roll parameter.
 Thus, if logarithmic divergences survive, NLO corrections to non-gaussianity can be as important as the tree-level result.
 Even if the question may appear academic at present given the large experimental uncertainty in the measurement, it is still important both theoretically and for future observations, in particular when comparing the predictions of various models of inflation to those of `standard' single field.

 In this work, we establish the above claim by performing a complete computation of the bispectrum at the second order in slow-roll parameters.
 We use the path integral formalism in the usual gauge where the inflaton is fixed to its background value.
-We find that the dominant contribution is almost local, having a logarithmic dependence on the momenta contributing similarly to all shapes of non-gaussianity.
+We find that the dominant contribution is almost local, having a logarithmic dependence on the momenta contributing to all shapes of non-gaussianity but predominantly to the squeezed type.

+Important properties of the bispectrum that should be verified are the consistency relation between the bispectrum in the squeezed limit and the power spectrum~\cite{Maldacena:2002vr,Creminelli:2004yq} and the time independence of the bispectrum as expected from the adiabaticity of the curvature fluctuation~\cite{Weinberg:2003sw,Lyth:2004gb,Langlois:2005qp}.
+In a separate companion paper~\cite{Antoniadis:2025jnb}, we check that our bispectrum up to NLO is indeed independent of the time where the three-point function is defined, and also satisfies the consistency relation in the squeezed limit.
+Moreover, after completing the first version of this paper, we noticed the paper~\cite{Burrage:2011hd}, which has computed the bispectrum at NLO in `general single field inflation' by using a different set of cubic vertices.
+We checked that their cubic action is equivalent to ours up to boundary terms, while their bispectrum in the equilateral limit differs but it depends on time.